CrewAI Web Scraping Integration — fastCRW [Firecrawl-Compatible]

 name: str = "fastcrw_scrape"

-description: str = "Scrape a URL via fastCRW and return clean Markdown."
+description: str = "Scrape a single URL via fastCRW and return clean Markdown.
+Use when you have a known page to read."

 args_schema: Type[BaseModel] = FastCRWScrapeInput